 Starting from the parking lot, grab a park map and Waterfall Loop Nature Trail Guide at the trailhead.
 I already got a bit lost from here (of course), and had to ask for help just to leave the parking lot!
 Assuming some of you are like me, I’ll let you know that you get started by heading toward the bathroom located behind the large trailhead map.

 From there, pass the amphitheater and keep walking toward the large group picnic grounds.
 If you have a stroller, you can veer to the left at the picnic area and connect with the trail past the Granuja Falls bridge.
 Otherwise, keep walking.
-You’ll see the Nature Trail numbers begin near the creek, and then will climb a rocky stairway toward the bridge that crosses the creek near Granuja Falls.
+You’ll see the Nature Trail numbers begin near the creek and then climb a rocky stairway toward the bridge that crosses the creek near Granuja Falls.

 On our first visit, we started seeing banana slugs here, which thrilled the boys!
 Starting a trail with waterfalls, bridges, and a banana slug made for an exciting start.